FuturICT2/FIN4Contracts/README.md

 We want to implement a way for action type creators to choose from various proof types that users will have to provide when they submit a claim.
 For instance one proof type smart contract could handle uploaded photos (stored in IPFS) and show them to the action type creator to get approved or not.
 Another proof type could use oracles to ask for a users location history to verify she was at a certain place at a certain time.
 Yet another one could ask users doing an action together to bump their phones together for an NFC handshake etc. Ideally an action type creator can choose from a sufficient amount of readily build proof type smart contracts.
 Should she need another one though, we want to make it relatively easy to deploy one with the custom logic.

 #### Marketplace
 Besides donating to organizations we also want to support donations to individuals (maybe you want to donate some of your collected hours in a timebank-like scheme to an elderly person who can't collect hours easily).

+Furthermore, organizations or NGOs with social or ecological should be able to offer rewards for people who collected certain types of tokens.

 Ideally involvement on the marketplace itself gets rewarded with a type of meta appreciation token.

-TODO rewards
+When giving it the right spin and getting insurances and governments on board (as proof of the social engagement of citizens), this could even evolve into a social global welfare fund.

 ## Setup for testnet deployment